aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 For the max stack depth, we ask `plumb` to compute the depth after every instruction, appending them all to `depths`.
-(This uses more space than needed, but turns out to be simple.)
+(This uses more space than needed, to make `assembly.plumb`'s job simple.)

-Computing the line-number table calls on a `line_nos` method which yields pairs of (bytecode address, source-code line-number), smaller addresses first. `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter.
-Each successive pair of encoded bytes represents an (address, line_number) pair as the differences from the previous pair.
-Since a byte is between 0 and 255, there are two problems:
+Computing the line-number table calls on a `line_nos` method which yields pairs of (bytecode address, source-code line-number), smaller addresses first. `make_lnotab` consumes them and encodes them into a bytestring in a format imposed by the VM interpreter: each successive pair of encoded bytes represents an (address, line_number) pair as the differences from the previous pair.
+(To try to keep the table small: usually just a couple bytes per line.)
+With a byte's limited range, 0 to 255, this creates two problems:

-* The difference could be negative.
+* A difference could be negative.
 Given `x = (`*two_line_expression*`)`, for instance, the bytecode for the store to `x` goes after the bytecode for the expression.
 As there's no way to express this reversal in this format, we have to decide how to distort it.
 Like CPython, we'll pretend the store is on the last line.

 * The difference could exceed 255.
-In this case the entry must take up multiple successive byte-pairs, first increasing only the address part in each, and then increasing the line number.
+Then the entry must take up multiple successive byte-pairs, first increasing only the address part in each, and then increasing the line number.
 (If we increased both at once, there'd be ambiguity about whether an intermediate